Embed This Data

 - FDI Inflow:

 The top individual income tax rate is 24 percent, and the top corporate tax rate is 30 percent.
 Other taxes include a value-added tax and a capital gains tax.
-Overall tax revenue accounts for 3 percent of domestic income.
-Government expenditures equal 28.2 percent of domestic output, and public debt is equivalent to 19 percent of gross domestic product.
+The overall tax burden equals 3.1 percent of total domestic income.
+Government spending amounts to 13.4 percent of total domestic output.
+The budget is in a slight surplus, and public debt remains below 20 percent of GDP.